Rev. Fr. Paul A. Kaplanis, Dean (firstname.lastname@example.org)

 Before coming to the Annunciation Cathedral in Atlanta, Fr.
 Christos served the parish of the Annunciation in Milwaukee, Wisconsin.

 Fr.
-Christos was given the Offikia (office) of Father Confessor by His Eminence Metropolitan ALEXIOS of Atlanta on November 14, 2010.
-He was also given the Offikia (office) of Sakellarios by His Eminence Metropolitan ALEXIOS of Atlanta on November 10, 2013.
+Christos was given the Offikion (office) of Father Confessor by His Eminence Metropolitan ALEXIOS of Atlanta on November 14, 2010.
+He was also given the Offikion (office) of Sakellarios by His Eminence Metropolitan ALEXIOS of Atlanta on November 10, 2013.
 He currently chairs the Acolyte Training Committee and the Program for Continuing Education for Permanent Deacon for the Greek Orthodox Metropolis of Atlanta as well as serving as liturgical chair for several Metropolis youth events.